dmbarbour/wikilon/docs/ABC_Minimalist.md

         Recognized annotations
         A great many accelerators

 This seems an efficient and lightweight representation.

+I'm not sure how I'll use that `010` tag.
+Maybe for 'zipper' objects or finger-trees for open blocks during evaluation.
+Maybe for context-local shared objects (refcts, etc.).

 ### Parallel Runtime